 Zeehan Bush Camp

 The only glamping experience on the West Coast.
-A centrally located park from which you can explore the West Coast.
-Relax in the quiet bush setting situated alongside a creek and in a valley surrounded by rugged hills and bushland.
-The park is only four minutes walk from the town centre and offers self-contained cabins and glamping experiences.
+A centrally located park from which you can explore the West Coast, relax in the quiet bush setting situated alongside a creek and in a valley surrounded by rugged hills and bushland.